---

 ### Engine API

-`engine_getPayloadV6` returns the BAL as a separate `blockAccessList` field (RLP-encoded bytes) outside the `ExecutionPayload`.
-The builder computes `block_access_list_root = hash_tree_root(ByteList(blockAccessList))` for inclusion in the bid.
+Returns the BAL as a separate `blockAccessList` field (RLP-encoded bytes) alongside the `ExecutionPayload`.
+The builder computes `block_access_list_hash = keccak256(blockAccessList)` for inclusion in the bid; this is the same value the EL writes into the EL header per [EIP-7928](./eip-7928.md), so no additional hashing is required.

 ### Execution Layer